 - Movement Electronic Music Festival Detroit: Granted, if you are reading this it’s likely you’re familiar with Movement and its place in dance music history.
 Hosted every Memorial Day Weekend in the city’s heart of Hart Plaza by Paxahau, the three-day festival provides an eclectic line-up that focuses on underground house and techno but also features a small selection of hip-hop and other genres of dance music.
 GA three-day passes start at a low $100 with VIP tickets giving attendees access to liquor, designated VIP entrance, VIP hang-out areas and high-quality air-conditioned bathrooms.
 For seasoned Movement attendees the real draw of the weekend can be in the day or after-parties, so be sure to keep up to date with announcements leading up to the weekend.

 - The Works: Home of Blank Code‘s infamous Scene parties, The Works hosts dark and grungy techno across three small but powerful rooms.
-If no-holds-barred techno is your thing then this is the place for you, as this small selection of 2015’s guest DJs prove: Truncate, Luis Flores, Dustin Zahn, Tommy Four Seven and Rødhåd.
+If no-holds-barred techno is your thing then this is the place for you.
+This year The Works will feature night parties from Friday to Monday, with outfits such as Detroit’s Blank Code, LA’s Droid and Dirty Epic providing the nighttime techno, and a first-time day party on Sunday from 7am-3pm taking over all three rooms with techno acts from Los Angeles, Detroit, Chicago, New York City and more!
 1846 Michigan Ave., Detroit, MI 48216

-- Leland City Club: Primarily an industrial/punk venue, Leland City Club comes alive for three nights of Movement and one-off events such as this past fall’s JAK Attak that saw Richie Hawtin play an open-to-close set.
+- Leland City Club: Primarily an industrial/punk venue, Leland City Club comes alive during Movement weekend and one-off events such Richie Hawtin’s Detroit gigs.
 Housed within what used to be a landmark hotel during the city’s motor boom, Leland can serve thousands across three main rooms that include a large main hall and a dark basement.
+This year only one event has been announced at the venue, and it already sold out: Paradigm Presents Dixon b2b Seth Troxler All Night Long – Official Movement Afterparty.
+Oh… we are giving away two tickets to it though, so it’s worth entering our contest!
 400 Bagley, Detroit, Michigan, 48226

 BEYOND THE PARTY